 The identify method modifies your user’s distinct_id on their device.
 This way if a user switches devices you can still attribute their actions by calling identify on the aliased ID.
 You can check for a successful alias by making sure the original distinct_id matches in Live View.
 We support the alias and identify methods in all of our libraries.

 Below are the calls for three of our most common libraries.
-Remember, DO call alias during sign up and identify during login -- this will keep distinct id consistent.
-Avoid calling identify before alias or creating multiple aliases for the same user.
+Remember, if you use the alias method, only call it once during sign up and identify during login -- this will keep distinct id consistent.
+Avoid calling identify before alias.

 If you find yourself with a unique use case or just have questions, please reach out to firstname.lastname@example.org to speak to someone smart, quickly.